PrasadRajeswar/Intro-to-Linux-Shell-Scripting/README.md

 - The output will come as-
 `I am best at Shell Scripting. and trying to learn more about Shell Scripting.`

 So, what did we notice??
 SKILL was our variable. and "Shell Scripting" was the value assigned to the SKILL variable.
-In the second line, to call the SKILL variable, we used `${}`. inside the braces, we call our variable.
+In the second line, to call the `SKILL` variable, we used `${}`; inside the braces, we call our variable.

 Rules for the variable declaration-
 1. Variable names can contain Letters, Digits & Underscore.